MyGH001/vertica-plsql/README.md

 Vertica PL/SQL can run in two deploy modes:

 - **Standalone mode**.
 It co-exits with ETL or other applications, which can invoke PL/SQL procedures from CLI or Java code.
 In this mode, PL/SQL have no direct relation with Vertica, it just issue query to Vertica through JDBC remotely.
-The mode is supported by **hplsql** component, which is forked from and compatible with [HPLSQL of apache/hive](https://github.com/apache/hive).
+The mode is supported by **hplsql** component, which is forked from and compatible with [HPLSQL of apache/hive](https://github.com/apache/hive).
 - **In Vertica mode**.
 This mode is supported by **vplsql** component, which contains some Vertica UDFs to manage PL/SQL procedures/functions, and run them on Vertical database.

 ## PL/SQL Reference